tk-notes/lucas-meier-blog/content/notes/2023/02/some-mps-utilities/index.md

 messages to different parties, even when the protocol specifies that the party should be using ${\Rsh_i(\star, \ldots)}$ instead, so we need to allow the more general behavior.

+One thing we should mention is the $\texttt{die}$ keyword.
+Basically, we augment packages with the ability to be "dead".
+If you call a function in a package that's dead, it responds with a dummy message indicating that, and then you become dead as well.
+You can think of this like a kind of exception mechanism, where as soon as some package in a larger system dies, the entire system does.

+Of course, honest parties will not abort unless something bad happens, and if everybody is honest, nothing bad should ever happen.
+It's important to note that malicious parties can cause aborts at will.
+We don't attempt to analyze identifiable aborts in this model.